Renaissance Neighborhood Association Bylaws

 Section 6.
 Voting

-A vacancy in any office because of death, resignation, removal (or other cause) may be filled by the Board for the unexpired portion of the term.
+A vacancy in any Office or Member at Large position may be filled by the Board with a majority vote for the unexpired portion of the term.

 A majority of the Board shall constitute a quorum.

-In absence of the President or in the event of his inability or refusal to act, the Vice President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
-The Vice President shall perform such other duties as may be assigned to him or her by the President or by the Board.
+Vice President: In absence of the President or in the event of their inability or refusal to act, the Vice President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
+The Vice President shall perform such other duties as may be assigned to them by the President or by the Board.

-The Treasurer shall have charge and custody of, and be responsible for all funds and securities of the association, receive and give receipts for monies due and payable to the association from any source whatsoever, and deposit all such monies in the name of the association in such banks, trust companies, or other depositories as shall be selected by the Board and other duties as may be assigned by the Board.
+Treasurer: The Treasurer shall have charge and custody of and be responsible for all funds and securities of the association, receive and give receipts for monies due and payable to the association from any source whatsoever, and deposit all such monies in the name of the association in such banks, trust companies, or other depositories as shall be selected by the Board and other duties as may be assigned by the Board.
 The Treasurer shall keep correct and complete records of all association finances to include reporting at general meetings and Board meetings.